-Historically, movements in fiscal inflation account for changes in trend inflation, while costpush shocks determine more transitory movements.
+Historically, movements in fiscal inflation account for changes in trend inflation, while cost-push shocks determine more transitory movements.
 Thus, an implicit fiscal limit arises to the extent that a low and stable inflation target requires fiscal policies that are consistent with this goal.
 Absent this fiscal backing, the central bank cannot maintain inflation at the desired target.
 We have argued that the rise in trend inflation in the 1960s and 1970s was a fiscal phenomenon that ended when the monetary/fiscal policy mix changed in the early 1980s.
 Since then, fiscal inflation has remained modest because of the prevailing policy mix.
+In the decade before the pandemic, fiscal inflation has been counteracting deflationary forces and, in fact, helped in preventing the U.S. economy from slipping into deflation.